 Villa Dos Marías location

-Villa Aquina is in the most secure neighborhood in Acapulco.
-It is totally fenced and has 24 hour security guards.
-There are two gates to cross to reach the residential area.
+Villa Dos Marías is in one of the most secure neighborhood in Acapulco.
 We are also in the Acapulco Diamante area, which is one of the best in Acapulco.
 Our guests feel totally comfortable and safe.

 Below is an article that refers to safety concerns traveling in Mexico.
 If you have any concerns, please do not hesitate to contact us.